Watchful1/simplegist/README.rst

 Generating Github API Access Token
 ----------------------------------
-Go to Github's Account settings > Applications ``Create a new token`` and use it for making API requests instead of password
+Go to Github's Account settings > Developer settings > Personal access tokens ``Generate new token`` and use it for making API requests instead of password

 Example Usage
 -------------